Bewitched: Reception

 Walter Metz attributes the success of the series to its snappy writing, the charm of Elizabeth Montgomery, and the talents of its large supporting cast.
 The show also made use of respected film techniques for its special effects.
 The soundtrack was unique, notably where it concerned the synthesized sound of nose twitching.

 The first episodes featured a voice-over narrator "performing comic sociological analyses" of the role of a witch in middle-class suburbia.
 The style was reminiscent of Hollywood films such as Will Success Spoil Rock Hunter?
 (1957).

 In a 1991 audio interview with film historian Ronald Haver, Elizabeth Montgomery revealed that her father Robert Montgomery was originally approached and asked to narrate these episodes, but he turned it down.
 Instead, the narration was done by Academy Award-winning actor José Ferrer, who did not receive credit.

 The series inspired the rival show I Dream of Jeannie (1965–1970) on NBC, which was produced by the same studio as Bewitched (Screen Gems).

+Bewitched heavily inspired the manga and later anime Sally the Witch, which would then go on to start the entire Magical Girl genre.

 On June 15, 2005, TV Land unveiled a Samantha statue in Salem to mark the show's 40th anniversary.
 On hand were three surviving actors from the show, Bernard Fox (Dr. Bombay), Erin Murphy (Tabitha), and Kasey Rogers (Louise Tate), as well as producer/director William Asher.